-ACTION DESCRIPTION SECTION REFERENCE PRIORITY COST FUNDING Business as Usual Operational Works Based on 2018 operational budgets n/a High Approximately \$540,000 annually GWRC operational expenditure Develop bed level envelopes for Waipoua, Waingawa and Ruamāhanga Rivers A bed envelope with guidance on how to respond to areas of degradation (bed is dropping) and aggradation (bed is filling in) 3.2.2 High \$200,000 GWRC operational expenditure Develop pool, run and riffle envelopes Upper and lower envelopes for pool/ riffle/run sequences in different river reaches - to be used in planning programmed physical works 3.2.4 High \$50,000 GWRC operational expenditure Wairarapa Combined District Plan Review Developing flood mapping and contributing policy advice for input to District Plan review.
-New designations for proposed Major Projects.
-3.3 High \$200,000 GWRC loan-funded expenditure Develop Environmental Strategy A strategy and action plan for specific enhancements in the river environments - multi agency 3.5.1 High \$200,000 GWRC loan-funded expenditure New governance and funding structures Establish new governance structures and funding approaches required to implement this FMP.
+ACTION DESCRIPTION SECTION REFERENCE PRIORITY COST FUNDING Ongoing river management work Based on 2018 operational budgets n/a High Approximately \$930,000 annually GWRC operational expenditure Develop bed level envelopes for Waipoua, Waingawa and Ruamāhanga Rivers A bed envelope with guidance on how to respond to areas of degradation (bed is dropping) and aggradation (bed is filling in) 3.2.3 High \$200,000 GWRC operational expenditure Develop pool, run and riffle envelopes Upper and lower envelopes for pool/riffle/run sequences in different river reaches - to be used in planning programmed physical works 3.2.8 High \$50,000 GWRC operational expenditure Riparian planting of buffers Planting of the full buffer area of the Te Käuru Upper Ruamähanga catchment, including ground preparation, plants, planting and fencing 3.2.5 High \$625,000 per annum GWRC operational expenditure Wairarapa Combined District Plan Review Developing flood mapping and contributing policy advice for input to District Plan review.
+New designations for Major Projects.
+3.3 High \$200,000 GWRC loan-funded expenditure Develop Environmental Strategy A strategy and action plan for specific enhancements in the river environments - multi-agency 3.5.1 High \$200,000 GWRC loan-funded expenditure New governance and funding structures Establish new governance structures and funding approaches required to implement this FMP.
 May require changes to Council policies and/or to be implemented via Long Term Plan.
-4.1 and 4.3 High \$50,000 GWRC operational expenditure Design lines review Review outer and inner design lines in line with operational experience and any new information 4.4.2 High \$200,000 GWRC operational expenditure Develop framework for decision-making following major floods An agreed and understood framework for how works will be prioritised following a major flood, and how this relates to normal scheme governance arrangements 3.3.5 Medium \$30,000 GWRC operational expenditure Strategic land purchase and asset retreat Funding available for purchase of land for FMP implementation - for buffer establishment, future major projects, environmental strategy implementation, etc. Also for GWRC contribution to retreating public assets out of the buffer when this is a suitable alternative to protecting them in place.
+4.1 and 4.3 High \$50,000 GWRC operational expenditure Design lines review Review outer and inner design lines in line with operational experience and any new information 4.4.2 High \$200,000 GWRC operational expenditure Pest plant and animal management Budget set aside to assist with the establishment and ongoing management of pest animal and plant control 4.4.2 High \$82,500 per annum GWRC operational expenditure Operational expenditure An agreed and understood framework for how works will be prioritised following a major flood, and how this relates to normal scheme governance arrangements 3.3.5 Medium \$30,000 GWRC operational expenditure Strategic land purchase and asset retreat Funding available for purchase of land for FMP implementation - for buffer establishment, future major projects, environmental strategy implementation, etc. Also, for GWRC contribution to retreating public assets out of the buffer when this is a suitable alternative to protecting them in place.
 Criteria to be developed.
-3.3.7 Medium \$5M GWRC loan-funded expenditure Emergency management and flood warning improvements Collaboration with WREMO on emergency management planning.
+3.3.8 Medium \$5M GWRC loan-funded expenditure Riparian management officer Resource to assist in the establishment and management of riparian planting the entire buffer 3.5.3 Medium \$120,000 per annum ongoing GWRC operational expenditure Emergency management and flood warning improvements Collaboration with WREMO on emergency management planning.
 Technical advice and support to WREMO including new mapping.
 New flood warning infrastructure such as additional rain gauge or flow monitoring sites.
-3.4 Medium \$100,000 GWRC loan-funded expenditure for infrastructure upgrades Community support officer Potential part- or fulltime resource to establish/support community groups and help to deliver environmental/recreational/cultural outcomes 3.5.2 Low \$50,000 per annum ongoing GWRC operational expenditure, seeking partner support Major review of FMP Formal review of FMP performance 4.4.7 Low \$300,000 GWRC operational expenditure
+3.4 Medium \$100,000 GWRC loan-funded expenditure for infrastructure upgrades Community support officer Part or full-time resource to establish/support community groups and help to deliver environmental/recreational/cultural outcomes 3.5.2 Low \$60,000 per annum ongoing GWRC operational expenditure, seeking partner support Major review of FMP Formal review of FMP performance 4.4.7 Low \$300,000 GWRC operational expenditure